during the Civil War, the Richmond, Fredericksburg and Potomac Railroad ended at Aquia Landing on the Potomac River

 Source: Library of Congress, Map of northern Virginia (1894)

-The Richmond, Fredericksburg and Potomac Railroad also lost business in 1850 when it proposed to charge a high fee for allowing a telegraph line to be contructed within the right-of-way.
+The Richmond, Fredericksburg and Potomac Railroad also lost business in 1850 when it proposed to charge a high fee for allowing a telegraph line to be constructed within the right-of-way.
 Samuel F. B. Morse chose to build the line instead on another route, known since as Telegraph Road.
-As a result, the railroad lacked telegraph serrvice for coordinating trains until 1862, when military traffic required greater efficiency.1
+As a result, the railroad lacked telegraph service for coordinating trains until 1862, when military traffic required greater efficiency.7

-The charter revision also permitted the Richmond, Fredericksburg and Potomac Railroad to build north to Occoquan as part of its branch to Manassas Junction.
-No extension beyond Aquia Landing was started before the Civil War.1
+The 1856 charter revision also permitted the Richmond, Fredericksburg and Potomac Railroad to build a branch line north from Manassas Junction to Occoquan.
+Investment capital was limited, especially after an economic recession in 1857, and no track extension was started before the Civil War.9

 the Manassas Gap Railroad was granted authority in 1856 to extend northwest to Manassas Junction